-Weekend Offshore Races are Category 3 with a Category 2 compliant liferaft and AIS Transponder.
+Weekend Offshore Races are Category 3 with Category 2 compliant liferafts.

 Long Offshore Races are usually Category 2 or Category 1.
 The complete World Sailing Offshore Special Regulations with RORC Prescriptions are in Appendix 1 to this Notice of Race.
-The World Sailing Special Regulations for inshore racing can be found in Appendix 2.